idamakela/three-responsiveWebGame/README.md

 Hi there!

-This is a responsive web game of hanged man for assignment three.
+This is a responsive web game of hanged man.

 Feel free to try it out and good luck playing!